 Discuss with the treating doctor regarding COVID vaccination and get a double dose vaccinated.

 Is the Urinary Problem a Sign of Prostate Cancer?

 Enlarged prostate above 50 years of age is the most common cause of urinary symptoms in men.
 But it is not cancer, and it does not require urgent treatment.
 Even if it is cancer, there is no need to panic as prostate cancers are slow-growing, and there is no need for acute treatment.
 So wait for the pandemic to become steady before being evaluated for prostate cancer.

-Delay in the treatment of localized prostate cancer for 3 to 6 months will create minimal harm when compared to the risk of mortality of COVID-19.
-Further testing or staging or treatment can be avoided or delayed until the pandemic subsides for patients with:
+A delay in the treatment of localized prostate cancer for three to six months will create minimal harm when compared to the risk of mortality due to COVID-19.
+Further testing or staging, or treatment can be avoided or delayed until the pandemic subsides for patients with: